Ryanvsar/AI_Churn_Predictor/README.md

 4. Use python to execute SQL queries, convert results to dataframes and calculate trends

-5. Label churn behaviours

-6. Train ML model to spot and predict churn
+5. Train ML model to spot and predict churn

+6. Label churn behaviours

+7. Send an alert containing the users that are predicted to have a change of churning and the specific point of concern for each marked user